GaxZE/tryhackme-notes/advent-of-cyber/day6.md

 I am notified to look for things that don't seem right to determine malicious traffic.

-I spot a domain and I look know this isn't right.
+I spot a domain and I know this isn't looking right.

-The document further tells me I am able to export all objects for further analysis.
+The support document further tells me I am able to export all objects for further analysis.

 I am given 3 files:
 - Zip file